Price of new Amazon tablet could be big attraction

-Amazon.com Inc is expected to launch its long-awaited tablet computer on Wednesday, sporting a low-enough price to give Apple Inc's iPad some serious competition for the first time.
+Sept 27 Amazon.com Inc (AMZN.O) is expected to launch its long-awaited tablet computer on Wednesday, sporting a low-enough price to give Apple Inc's (AAPL.O) iPad some serious competition for the first time.

 At a news conference Wednesday morning in New York, Amazon will likely unveil a seven-inch tablet that will let users read e-books, download digital music and video games and stream movies and TV shows.